lvainio/executable-tutorial-dd2482/gosec/intro/intro.md

 - What SAST is, why it is used, and how it can be used to automatically identify security vulnerabilities early in a DevSecOps workflow.

-- How to use the SAST tool, *Gosec*, designed for the Go programming language.
+- How to use the SAST tool *Gosec*, designed for the Go programming language.

 - How to integrate *Gosec* with GitHub Actions.